Are you wasting your training dollars on boot camps?

 In this five-day approach, students attend a kick-off session with your organization’s leadership, setting the tone of the course, followed by four days of classroom training.
 Training concludes with the ITIL Foundation certification exam, and a post-exam “real world application” session.
 Download the course outline for this exclusive course here.

 The ITIL® Foundation Course introduces participants to the phases and supporting processes and functions of the service-lifecycle approach to IT Service Management according to the ITIL® framework of best practices.
-There are no prerequisites, except experience in an IT environment.
+There are no prerequisites, except at least 1 year experience working working in an IT environment.

 The IT Infrastructure Library® (more commonly referred to as “ITIL”) is centered around five books published by The Cabinet Office: Service Strategy, Service Design, Service Transition, Service Operation and Continual Service Improvement.
 Taking an ITIL Foundation course is like getting the Readers Digest™ of these volumes in a presentation format.
 This three-and-a-half day (26 hours total) course provides an awareness-level understanding of ITIL concepts though lecture, presentation, and discussion.
 The 28 ITIL processes and four functions are described, as well as their goals, objectives, benefits, roles, and interdependencies.